← Back to Blog

 The Analysis: What These Numbers Revealed

 At first glance, 30.68% funded seems borderline acceptable—right at the threshold between "caution" and "red flag."
-But the buyer dug deeper and discovered something concerning.
+But the buyer checked the fourth critical metric: the contribution gap.

 The monthly reserve contributions were $450/month, but the study recommended $618.30/month.
-That's a $168.30 monthly shortfall—meaning the HOA was falling further behind each month, not catching up.
+That's a 27% contribution shortfall ($168.30/month gap)—meaning the HOA was falling further behind each month, not catching up.
+The percent funded told the buyer where the HOA stood today; the contribution gap revealed it was heading in the wrong direction.

 With $14,100 in immediate maintenance needs and only $23,402 in reserves, the HOA could barely cover current deferred maintenance—leaving nothing for upcoming expenses like the slate decks (2 years RUL, $7,450 cost).